 Author, pianist and composer Leona Francombe has pursued music and writing all her life.
 Guided by these twin muses - who have more in common than one might think - she can be found most days coaxing narrative from music and melody from words.

-As pianist, Leona has given solo recitals in the United States, Czech Republic, Liechtenstein, Belgium, England, Germany and France, and performed in collaboration with: The Prague String Quartet, Prague Chamber Orchestra, Fine Arts Quartet, Marienbad Symphony Orchestra, Lewes Concert Orchestra, South Bohemian Chamber Philharmonic, among others.
+As a pianist, Leona has given solo recitals in the United States, Czech Republic, Liechtenstein, Belgium, England, Germany and France, and performed in collaboration with: The Prague String Quartet, Prague Chamber Orchestra, Fine Arts Quartet, Marienbad Symphony Orchestra, Lewes Concert Orchestra, South Bohemian Chamber Philharmonic, among others.
 She gave her debut with the Pittsburgh Symphony Orchestra at the age of sixteen.
 Teachers and coaches have included: Břetislav Novotný, Georg Ebert, Menahem Pressler, Claude Frank, Ward Davenny, Leon Pommers and Harry Franklin.

 Leona's piano compositions can be sampled at: cdbaby, sheetmusicplus,

 or on this site.